astropy/astropy-workshop/00-Install_and_Setup/UPDATING.md

     % conda update <packagename>

-If the package was installed with `pip`, you can update it using the command:
+If the package was installed with `pip`, you can update it to the lastest pre-release package using the command:

+    % pip install --upgrade <packagename>

+Note that if the version reported includes `dev` in the version, it may be a pre-release version of the package and you may need to use:

-    % pip install --pre <packagename> --upgrade
+    % pip install --pre --upgrade <packagename>

+to update to the latest pre-release.

 Once you have performed the updates, check your installation again using:

     % python setup_env.py